 - Select books that will encourage conversations amongst your students.

 - Assign students to a novel group or allow students to select the novel group of their choice.
 I assign the novel to my students based on their interests and reading level.
 In my classroom, all independent reading is student-selected so it is good to have a balance of teacher and student-selected readings.

 - Establish class time for students to read their novels.

 - Assign weekly thinking questions for students to discuss online about their novels.

 - Provide technology and class time for students to respond to their online book club weekly discussion questions.

 - Monitor online discussions to ensure that questions are being appropriately answered and that the discussion has a positive tone.

-I ran online book clubs for a four week period.
+I ran online book clubs for four weeks.
 During this time, I paired up two of my 8th grade English classes and they used Google Drive to discuss with each other about their readings.
-My students enjoyed this experience, but they prefered in class real time book clubs where they got to discuss their thoughts with fellow classmates.
+My students enjoyed this experience, but they preferred in-class real-time book clubs where they got to discuss their thoughts with classmates.
 Reading and monitoring their online discussions was a lot of work for one teacher.
 If I were to run this again, I would pair up with another teacher and share the monitoring workload.